Chris Haw

-Chris Haw (born 1981) is a Catholic theologian and professor in the United States who was an important figure in New Monasticism.
+Chris Haw (born 1981) is a Catholic theologian and professor in the United States.

 Biography

 Haw was baptized into the Catholic Church and attended Catholic churches as a child until his mother started attending Willow Creek Community Church, after which he began attending there as well.

 In 2004, Haw founded Camden Community House, a Christian intentional community in Camden, New Jersey, composed of people who seek to emulate early Christians by being actively involved in their community and by sharing their wealth among the community.

-He then studied theology at Villanova University and spent a semester in Belize studying Christian views on environmentalism.
+He then studied theology at Villanova University and spent a semester in Belize, studying Christian views on environmentalism.

 In 2008, he co-wrote Jesus for President: Politics for Ordinary Radicals with Shane Claiborne, whom he met at Willow Creek.

-He graduated from Villanova in 2009 with an MA in Theology, and later studied for a PhD at Notre Dame.
+Haw graduated from Villanova in 2009 with an MA in theology and later studied for a PhD at Notre Dame.